Noah Anthony "Tony" Schiavone (born on November 7, 1957) is an American sports broadcaster and professional wrestling commentator.

 - Dirty Old Man: He has openly fawns over other women (usually Debra Marshall or Madusa) on his WHW podcast even though he's married, which Conrad has called him out for.

-- Hoist by His Own Petard: He infamously said that Mick Foley as WWF Champion would 'put a lot of butts in seats' sarcastically, leading to millions of fans switching over to watch Foley win the belt on Raw.
+- Hoist by His Own Petard: He infamously announced that Mick Foley would win the WWF Championship in advance on WCW programming (since at the time Raw was pre-taped), saying that it would 'put a lot of butts in seats' sarcastically, leading to millions of fans switching over to watch Foley win the belt on Raw.
 To be fair, he was ordered to say that by Eric Bischoff.

 - I Was Just Joking: He's technically responsible for David Arquette becoming WCW Champion.
 As the story goes, he suggested it as a joke at a booking meeting, everyone laughed...and then Vince Russo, WCW's head booker at the time, thought it was a great idea.

 - Insult of Endearment: Calls his fans "slapdicks."